 Initial Thoughts and Impressions

 Because the manufacturer claimed they were low cost, the first thing that I did was go out on Amazon to find out how much resellers were selling them for.
 I found the 2.4” Nextion HMI Displays for $17.99, 4.3” Nextion HMI Displays for $49.98, 7.0” Nextion HMI Displays for $79.99, and other sizes (both bigger and smaller) priced in a similar fashion.
 About my only complaint about what I found on Amazon is that there don’t seem to be many vendors selling the displays yet, which means they’re in and out of stock pretty quickly.
 Worse, there are unscrupulous vendors attempting to capitalize on the scarcity within Amazon by gouging buyers with exorbitant prices.
-Considering what’s going price-wise on Amazon, I’d suggest trying to buy through the ITEAD Studio Store or eBay until the Amazon vendors get their acts together.
+Considering what’s going price-wise on Amazon, I’d suggest trying to buy through the ITEAD Studio Store until the Amazon vendors get their acts together.
 But for what you’re getting it certainly seems like a good value.
 Especially when you consider that the Nextion Editor will allow you to build a fully independent user interface without hooking up an Arduino or Raspberry Pi to control it.

 After getting the editor installed, I started poking around Google, Youtube, and the Itead Studio website.
 There’s no shortage of information out there, but my initial impression is that it was a bit difficult for me to consume.
 It was pretty apparent that the authors of most of the content and the designers of the editor do not speak English as a primary language–quite a bit of the documentation and software dialogs were poorly written, sparse, and in some cases in Chinese.